-He listens to the night sounds and describes the sound like a hydroelectric dam—"low, relentless, brute power."
+- He listens to the night sounds and describes it as a hydroelectric dam—"low, relentless, brute power."

 - An orderly checks in on Chief.
 As he leaves, Chief sees his dorm room slipping away, falling down, down, down.
 Finally the falling stops, but the floor starts sliding forward, taking Chief on a ride through the "machine" that is the asylum and the world.

 - He sees a worker take Vegetable Blastic, another patient, and hang him upside down by his heels.

 - Another guy takes a scalpel and slices up the front of old Blastic.
 There’s no blood or guts, just rust, ashes, some wire, and glass.